wang-q/ubuntu/packer/README.md

 # Instructions for getting an Ubuntu base box

-I'm tired of guessing parameters of other people's boxes.
-So just copy & paste codes from other repos to get my own packer template.
+I got tired of guessing the parameters of other people's boxes.
+So just copy and paste code from other repositories to get my own packer template.

 If the internet connection is OK, the building process costs about 30 minutes.